 Prized for its sweet, delicate flesh, Dungeness crab is a west coast specialty.
-It needs little dressing to make a terrific crab salad, allowing the wonderful flavor to shine through.
+It needs just a little dressing to make a terrific crab salad, allowing the wonderful crab flavor to shine through.
 Add tart-sweet ruby red grapefruit segments and you have a healthy, light first course or light meal thats perfect for the season.

 Much to crab-lovers dismay, Dungeness season in the Pacific Northwest was delayed by a month this year.
 The usually abundant supply for the holidays has been sparse and is just starting to flow now.
 Today, I finally got my hands on fresh Dungeness crab at Santa Monica Seafood market.

 Wanting a light dinner, I tossed the cooked and shelled Dungeness crab with a little mayonnaise, a little citrus juice, and seasoned with salt and pepper.
 That’s all.
 When the crab is this good, you don’t want to over-dress it and mask the sweet fresh flavor.
 A note on the mayo – I use Vegenaise for it’s light, clean flavor.
 You can find it in the refrigerated section of better grocers.

 Ruby Red grapefruit segments are a nice counterpart to the crab.
 They add their own tart-sweet flavor and beautiful deep pink color to the plate.
 The easiest way for most people is to simply cut the grapefruit in half and use a sharp paring knife to cut around each individual segment.
 Pop the semgents out and remove them fruit, reserve the juice.

 Another way is called “to supreme” where you trim off the top and bottom of the citrus and sit it flat, then cut off all of the skin and white pith.
 Then with a sharp paring knife, cut each segment out over a bowl to catch the juices.
 Do what works best for you.